alythobani/unddit-chrome-extension/README.md

 ## Features

-- Redirects Reddit pages to undelete.pullpush.io with a single click or keyboard shortcut (highly recommended to [set shortcuts](chrome://extensions/shortcuts) for your favorite extensions).
+- Redirects Reddit pages to undelete.pullpush.io with a single click or keyboard shortcut
+  - I highly recommend setting shortcuts for your favorite extensions in general: chrome://extensions/shortcuts (I'm using a plaintext link here since chrome hyperlinks aren't allowed)
-- Works only on Reddit pages; remains inactive elsewhere.
+- Works only on Reddit pages; remains inactive elsewhere

 ## Feedback